lawsonkeith/Teleop/README.md

-**NOTE** - I've had issues with this interfering with the PIs windows environment in the pasat so I don't tend to beet into the PI user interface.
+**NOTE** - I've had issues with this interfering with the PIs windows environment in the past with lockups so I don't tend to boot into the PI X windows interface.

 ##wifi
 Follow adafruits guide to seting up the wifi using the terminal on the Pi.
 I found it easier to do it via the